ahmedrzakhan/dsa-go/dynamicProgramming/coinChange.md

 what if we sorted the array and added check to coins at a number, would it improve TC?

 Dynamic Programming Nature: The essence of the solution lies in its dynamic programming approach, where the algorithm iteratively builds up the minimum number of coins needed for each amount from 1 to the target amount.
 This process requires considering all possible combinations of coins, regardless of their order.
+ALSO not expected to have 1000's of coins

 Sorting Overhead: Sorting the coins array introduces an additional computational overhead.
 The best sorting algorithms have a time complexity of O(N log N), where N is the number of coins.
 This preprocessing step would add to the overall time complexity without reducing the complexity of the main algorithm, which remains O(amount \* N).